sagemath/sagecell/doc/embedding.rst

 * ``textarea-readonly`` - like ``textarea``, but not editable

-Note that Single Cell editor toggling functionality only switches between the group of editors that are editable or static.
+Note that Sage Cell editor toggling functionality only switches between the group of editors that are editable or static.
 For instance, ``textarea-readonly`` can only become ``codemirror-readonly``, rather than ``textarea`` or ``codemirror``.